Five photography tips for successful Portrait photographs

 Camera settings for portrait photography

-For natural light portraits I recommend using the lowest possible ISO.
-The lower ISO settings (100-400) provide a clean and sharp image; additionally you will have a better Dynamic Range, which means that you can retouch the photo later with more detail.
+For natural light portraits, I recommend using the lowest possible ISO.
+The lower ISO settings (100-400) provide a clean and sharp image; additionally, you will have a better Dynamic Range, which means that you can retouch the photo later with more detail.

-2- Shutter Speed
+Shutter Speed in Portrature

 Depth of Field is another important key in portrait photography.
 Although a shallow depth of field is often desirable for portraits, you want to be careful when selecting the f-Stop.
-Look at the focal length of your lens and set an aperture which provides some depth of field.
+Look at the focal length of your lens and set an aperture that provides some depth of field.
 For example, if you are using an 85mm lens with f1.4, you don’t want to open the aperture all the way to f1.4 because the depth of field is so shallow that the eye may be in focus, but the nose and ears would not!
-(Unless, of course, you are going for this effect) As a rule of thumb, usually f4.5 to 5.6 will provide a nice over-all depth of field.
+(Unless, of course, you are going for this effect) As a rule of thumb, usually f4.5 to 5.6 will provide excellent over-all depth of field.

-4- White Balance
+Set the White Balance

-5- Use Continuous Drive
+Continuous Drive Mode